britishcouncil/bea2026st/README.md

   * `model_parameters.csv` - Metadata and hyperparameters for each baseline model.
 * `predictions/` Model predictions (CSV files) organized by track type (`open`, `closed`), dataset split (`train`, `dev`), and L1 (`es`, `de`, `cn`).
 * `results/results_summary_dev.csv` Evaluation outputs (CSV files) reporting RMSE and Pearson correlation for all models and L1s, evaluated on the `dev` sets.
+* `results/results_summary_test.md` Evaluation outputs (Markdown) reporting RMSE and Pearson correlation for all submissions to the shared task, evaluated on the `test` sets.
 * `logs/` Folder for timestamped log files.
 * Scripts:
   * `download.py` Downloads HF transformer models.